Introduction

 "You'll grow out of that joke eventually, but it will take an unfortunately long amount of time," I told him.

-I received my drink first, the simple *pop* of the can top the only preparation needed.
+I received my drink first, the simple 'pop' of the can top the only preparation needed.

 The hour-long flight felt shorter on the larger plane, as Matt and I played Go Fish.
-I watched Jennifer spend the rest of the flight either stewing or reading the large pile of papers that she was taking home from the office.
+I watched Jennifer spend the rest of the flight either stewing or reading the large pile of papers that she was taking back from the office.
 We got home just in time for dinner.

 "This is Joe," he said.